anubhav217/api/README.md

 We have stopped capturing testing data at a district level.
 Please check the status of the API endpoints below.
 ## CSV

-Sometimes, having files in a spreadsheet format is more useful for analysts and scientists.
+Sometimes, having files in a spreadsheet format is actually more useful for analysts and scientists.
 We have provided the files as downloadable csv files as below.

 ### Files available

 Latest data from the google sheet (10-20 minutes delayed) is available through the `latest` end-point.
-These are the files available
+These are the files that are available

 #### Raw Data